bnb-chain/bnb-chain.github.io/docs/bc_fusion/validators/gov.md

 ## Workflow

 The workflow of the governance module consists of three stages: submit proposal, cast vote, and execute proposal.
-Each stage has its own requirements and parameters, which can be configured by the BNB smart chain governance parameters.
+Each stage has its own requirements and parameters, which can be configured by the BNB smart chain governance too.

 ### Submit Proposal